kubetail-org/edge-csrf/packages/sveltekit/README.md

 ### Methods

 ```
-createHandle([, options]) - Create a new SvelteKit handle to be used in hooks.server.ts
+createCsrfHandle([, options]) - Create a new SvelteKit handle to be used in hooks.server.ts

   * @param {object} [options] - The configuration options
   * @returns {Handle} - The handle